dirkpetersen/nvflare-cancer/README.md

 ### Install a client on HPC

+Note: *This approach requires you to allocate a GPU node for a long time.
+Running [nvflare on the login node and then submitting jobs to the cluster](#client-api-with-external-process-slurm-use-case) is likelty much more efficient*

 Login as `Org Admin` at `https://myproject.mydomain.edu` and confirm that you have added a client site, that you perhaps call HPC-A40 based on the GPUs you use.
 Again, make sure you enter the [correct amount of GPU memory](#enter-available-gpu-memory).
 After this client site is approved by the `Project Admin` you can go to DOWNLOADS -> Client Sites -> HPC-A40 click "Download Startup Kit" and keep the password (copy it somewhere)

 Move the file to the project folder in your file system, unzip it and paste the password when prompted